Bill Good Marketing

 Instead of soliciting referrals and enduring the quiet silence as your client ponders whether they have someone they can refer to you, focus on building a lifelong relationship with your clients—and their heirs and family members.

-Make sure that you’re the first person that pops into their mind when someone asks them if they know a good financial advisor—without ever soliciting for a referral.
+Make sure that you’re the first person who pops into their mind when someone asks them if they know a good financial advisor—without ever soliciting for a referral.

 5. Network with potential clients